mikecm1/empyr.com/_pages/channel.md

 - "/img/logo-home-5.png"
 - "/uploads/2019/sofi.png"
 - "/img/logo-home-6.png"
-primary_body_copy_headline: Accelerate your Sales Pipeline with the latest Digital Ad Tool
+primary_body_copy_headline: Accelerate your sales pipeline
 primary_body_copy_subheadline: 'Give your sales team a tool to spark closing more deals with their existing clients.
 Adding Card Linked Offers to your tool kit is a sure-fire way to land and expand your current book of business. '